Support to clear cache only in subtrees when changing TS

 I would recommed to add the feature as it leaves everything unchanged if not activated.

-#6 Updated by Rupert Germann almost 15 years ago
+#6 Updated by Rupert Germann over 15 years ago

 you wrote: " EVERY TIME you make a change in TS the COMPLETE cache is deleted AUTOMATICALLY by DEFAULT. ... "

 This is only true if you make this changes in the "web/template" module.
 When saving template records in the "web/list" view this doesn't happen.

 But I think tcemain is not the right place to change this.

 The command to clear the cache is initiated by this line in: typo3/ext/tstemplate_info/class.tx_tstemplateinfo.php

 that's the place where the "tree IDs" should be collected and then added as list to the clear_cacheCmd e.g.:

 of course only if "clearCacheSubTreeOnly" is set.

 you wrote also "That might be pretty hard for indexed-search...."